Cloudneeti/DDOS-Attack-Prevention/101-DDoS-Attack-Prevention/README.md

 The DDoS Protection Standard detects and mitigates the attack on VM.
 The below image of network metrics of VM while network in attack. <br />
 To monitor network in and network out follow below steps <br />
-    Azure Portal-->Resource Group --> VM --> Metrics --> Select VM name in resource --> select netork in / out in metrics filter
+    Azure Portal-->Resource Group --> VM --> Metrics --> Select VM name in resource --> select network in / out in metrics filter

    ![](images/monitoring-network-in-out.png)

-The email alert configured at metrics level, This will send the alert mail if VNet is under DDoS attack over last the 5 minutes <br />
+The email alert configured at metrics level, this will send the alert mail if VNet is under DDoS attack over last the 5 minutes <br />
-  ( Note: Deployment UserName is used to get the email alert for DDoS attack )
+  ( Note: Deployment username is used to get the email alert for DDoS attack)

    ![](images/ddoS-attack-mail-alert.png)